 Teachers are not required to give make-up tests or assignments for absences due to vacations.
 No assignment will be given in anticipation of the vacation.
 There will be no exceptions to this policy.

-TRANSFER STUDENTS
+Transfer Students

 Placement of transfer students shall be based on careful consideration of the following:

 Records from the sending school